-Retail customers want a consistent, friction-free experience across every touchpoint.
+Hospitality guests want a consistent, friction-free experience across every touchpoint.
 And employees want the same thing.
-Yet many retailers burden their workforce with clunky ERP systems, which can lead to higher attrition particularly in an industry that's seen an annual turnover of frontline workers above 60% for years.
+Yet many hospitality organizations burden their workforce with clunky ERP systems, which can lead to higher attrition in an industry known for frontline employee turnover.
+While most industries report an annual turnover rate between 10% to 15%, findings from the Bureau of Labor Statistics put the turnover rate in hospitality at around 70% to 80%.
 And while higher inflation and economic uncertainty has cooled the red-hot talent market that marked the Great Resignation, 56% of organizations say they're still grappling with frontline employee turnover that's higher than the historical average, according to a 2022 Workday report.
 Nearly half of the organizations believe the historic turnover will be greater in the year ahead.